khangpt2k6/khangpt2k6/README.md

-## Hey guys, welcome to my Github!
+## Hey guys, welcome to my GitHub!
 Student of **CS Honors @ USF** - *Debugging my way through life, one semicolon at a time*

 ## Connect With Me   <!-- LinkedIn -->